trentwiles/hackernews/README.md

 ## Alpha (MVP, v0.1.0)

 ### Features

-* Magic Link login system (password free, managed by JWT tokens)
+- Magic Link login system (password free, managed by JWT tokens)
-* Submission Posting (with full Google Captcha v3 support)
+- Submission Posting (with full Google Captcha v3 support)
-* Submission Voting (upvotes/downvotes, options to sort by votes)
+- Submission Voting (upvotes/downvotes, options to sort by votes)
-* User bio/birthday/full name customization on "account settings" page
+- User bio/birthday/full name customization on "account settings" page

 ### In Progress

-* Command line logging (clean up what we currently have)
+- Command line logging (clean up what we currently have)
-* Basic admin page (basic website metrics)
+- Basic admin page (basic website metrics)
-* Name change!
+- Name change!

 ## Beta ("version two", v0.2.0)

 ### In Progress

-* Comments (and comment threads)
+- Comments (and comment threads)
-* Ability to report a post (and maybe a user?)
+- Ability to report a post (and maybe a user?)
-* `.env` usage on the frontend
+- `.env` usage on the frontend
-* Fully working admin page (view/delete flagged posts, delete users, view full website metrics)
+- Fully working admin page (view/delete flagged posts, delete users, view full website metrics)
-* Clean up error handling (mostly using Log.fatal now, not great for production as this kills the program)
+- Clean up error handling (mostly using Log.fatal now, not great for production as this kills the program)

+## Production ("version three", v1.0.0)

+- Logging to a file, which is then synced with a S3 Bucket

 <hr>